 Being a small town, Center Point does not have a public transit system used by locals to get to and from work.

-The citizens of Center Point are very well educated compared to the average community in the nation: 35.47% of adults in Center Point have a bachelor's degree or even advanced degree.
+The population of Center Point is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.47% of adults in Center Point have a bachelor's degree or even advanced degree.

 The per capita income in Center Point in 2022 was $31,141, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $124,564 for a family of four.
 However, Center Point contains both very wealthy and poor people as well.